-The Covid pandemic showed us that you should always expect the unexpected!
-For peace of mind on our trip to Australia, it is very much recommended that you take out travel insurance.
+Comprehensive travel insurance is crucial to cover medical emergencies and unexpected events.
 Whether you’re going over on a Working Holiday Visa, a holiday for a few weeks or studying over here, take advantage of our discounts.

-It can be hard to decide which travel insurance provider to go with when you’re heading to Australia.
-Take a look at some of the best options in our dedicated article.
+It can be hard to decide which travel insurance provider to go with when you are heading to Australia.
+Take a look at some of the most popular options.

 The best way to save money when doing international transfers is to use a company that specialises in money transfers.